-Team employment drive growth, but only when your workers can see how they personally make a difference.
+Team employment strategies drive growth, but only when your workers can see how they personally make a difference.

 Google will give you more than 224 million results for “employee engagement.”
 A recent Gallup study found that only 34% of U.S. workers are fully engaged with their work and employers, and that was actually higher than in previous years.
 What’s worse for companies with low engagement is that the few companies who do have higher employee engagement see a huge advantage in their bottom lines.

-“Organizations and with higher employee engagement and lower active disengagement perform at higher levels,” says Jim Harter, Gallup's chief scientist for workplace and well-being.
-“For example, organizations that are the best in engaging their achieve earnings-per-share growth that is more than four times that of their competitors.
-Compared with business units in the bottom quartile, those in the top quartile of engagement realize substantially better customer engagement, higher , better retention, fewer accidents, and 21% higher profitability.
+“Organizations and teams with higher employee engagement and lower active disengagement perform at higher levels,” says Jim Harter, Gallup’s chief scientist for workplace management and well-being.
+“For example, organizations that are the best in engaging their employees achieve earnings-per-share growth that is more than four times that of their competitors.
+Compared with business units in the bottom quartile, those in the top quartile of engagement realize substantially better customer engagement, higher productivity, better retention, fewer accidents, and 21% higher profitability.
 Engaged workers also report better health outcomes.”

 If that’s the advantage companies get from higher employee engagement, how can any business expect to grow if only the average one-third of its employees are engaged?